Arrival at the Academy

 If you wish your child to be collected by someone other than yourself you must let the teacher/adult in charge know in the morning.
 This person must be known by your child and the school (Class Teacher).

-Our onsite academy kitchen offers every child a healthy lunch, cooked freshly at the academy, every day and healthy snacks at break times.
-A vegetarian choice is always provided and it can usually cater to special dietary needs if these are notified to the academy.
+Our onsite school kitchen offers every child a healthy lunch, cooked freshly at the academy, every day and healthy snacks at break times.
+A vegetarian choice is always provided and it can usually cater to special dietary needs if these are notified to the school.
 To maintain a healthy lifestyle, pupils may not eat sweets, fizzy drinks or other ‘fast food’ in school.

 School lunches and food availability